Water abstraction licence

 Stage 4: Pump testing and associated monitoring

 Undertake pump test of borehole and monitor all sources identified by the water features survey.
 Duration of pump test will be determined by the EA.
-This stage of the process is undertaken jointly between yourselves and WB+AD Morgan.
-The recording of data upon start-up is intensive and WB+AD Morgan find that input during this early stage is invaluable.
+This stage of the process is undertaken jointly between you and us.
+The recording of data upon start-up is intensive and we find that input during this early stage is invaluable.

 Stage 5: Analysis of test pumping data

 Undertake analysis of all test pumping data from pumping well and monitoring points.
-Some regions of the EA will undertake this service In-house and make no charge: However, be aware that certain areas will not.
-WB+AD Morgan can provide this service in a format that is acceptable to the EA.
+Some regions of the EA will undertake this service In-house and make no charge: however, be aware that certain areas will not!
+We can also provide this service in a format that is acceptable to the EA.

 Advertise abstraction in local press and the London Gazette.
 Again, this needs to be precise in its presentation—any variation or deviation will not be acceptable to the EA.

 Upon submission of the Section 32, the Environment Agency should respond with the radius for the water features survey within 15 days.